 Non-arbitrary ordering of asset returns and the flexible correlation structure.
-We note that above specification (1) - (7) is independent of the ordering of asset returns in y_t , while the conventional factor SV models or the Cholesky SV models (Shirota et al. (2017)) may be affected by the selection of the ordering.
-Further, it allows us to model the structure of correlations in a flexible way.
-For example, we can easily restrict some correlation coefficients to be exactly equal to zero when the dimensional of y_t is very high.
+We note that above specifications (1) - (7) are independent of the ordering of the asset returns in y_t , while the conventional factor SV models or the Cholesky SV models (Shirota et al. (2017)) may be affected by the ordering.
+Further, it allows us to model the structure of the correlations in a flexible way.
+For example, we can easily restrict some correlation coefficients to be zero when the dimension of y_t is very high.

 Remark 1.
-It is easy to assume that m_t and $g{ij,t}$'s follow stationary autoregressive processes alternatively.
-However, since it imposes the mean reversion properties on these processes, we rather consider random walk processes without such properties for simplicity.
+It is easy to assume that m_t and $g{ij,t}$ follow stationary autoregressive processes.
+However, since it imposes the mean reversion properties on these processes, we would rather consider random walk processes without such properties for simplicity.
 For the long term prediction, we may need such a stationarity condition.